create3000/x_ite/docs/_posts/components/RigidBodyPhysics/SliderJoint.md

 ### MFString [in, out] **forceOutput** "NONE" <small>["ALL","NONE",...]</small>

-ForceOutput controls which output fields are generated for the next frame.
+*forceOutput* controls which output fields are generated for the next frame.
 Values are ALL, NONE, or exact names of output fields updated at start of next frame.

 ### SFVec3f [in, out] **axis** 0 1 0

-Axis is normalized vector specifying direction of motion.
+*axis* is normalized vector specifying direction of motion.

 ### SFFloat [in, out] **minSeparation** 0 <small>[0,∞)</small>

-MinSeparation is minimum separation distance between the two bodies.
+*minSeparation* is minimum separation distance between the two bodies.

 #### Hint